-1 These comments represent the views of the Bureaus of Consumer Protection, Economics, and Competition of the Federal Trade Commission and do not necessarily represent the views of the Commission or any individual Commissioner.
+These comments represent the views of the Bureaus of Consumer Protection, Economics, and Competition of the Federal Trade Commission and do not necessarily represent the views of the Commission or any individual Commissioner.
 The Commission, however, has authorized the submission of these comments.

-Our comments are directed only to those provisions that deal with advertising or commercial practices.
+Our comments are directed only to those provisions that deal with advertising, trade names, commercial practices, or prepaid optometric plans.
 We offer no opinion on the legality or desirability of other portions of the proposed regulations.